-Would you like to know what is exciting?
-It’s a penitent heart.
-It’s when a repentant person comes before the one sinned against, deeply sorry.
-Ask a priest at the confessional and he will tell you; ask parents with a problem child and they will inform you.
-The joys of reconciliation surpass that of many human excitements.
+Do you know what is exciting?
+It's a sorrowful heart.
+It's when a repentant person comes before the one sinned against, deeply sorry.
+Ask a priest at the confessional, and he will tell you.
+Ask parents with a problem child, and they will inform you.
+The joy of reconciliation surpasses that of many human excitements.

-Divine Mercy Sunday is a special day to be immersed in this most exciting aspect of human relationship with God.
-Don’t you realize when God stares at the sinner, He looks with compassion; and when He gazes at a repentant sinner, He looks with mercy?
+Divine Mercy Sunday is a special day to be immersed in this most exciting aspect of the human relationship with God.
+Don't you realize when God stares at the sinner, He looks with compassion?
+When He gazes at a repentant sinner, He looks with mercy?

 God's mercy isn't like ours.
 For us, mercy goes with memory.
 For us, we can forgive but can't forget.
 For us, people must merit mercy.
 For us, we have to make them pay for what they've done.
 Isn't this an integral part of our justice system?
 For us, mercy keeps records.

-Divine Mercy is completely different.
+Divine Mercy is entirely different.
 No one merits it.
 No one can afford it.
-It’s grace at its best.
+It's grace at its best.
 God forgives and deletes the memory, to use an imperfect human analogy.
-No track record any more.
-God’s mercy isn’t dependent on our restitution, because our restitution can’t, in strict sense, remedy the infinite consequences of sin.
-God’s priority isn’t retribution, but reconciliation.
+No track record anymore.
+God's mercy isn't dependent on our restitution, because our reparation can't, in a strict sense, remedy the infinite consequences of sin.
+God's priority isn't retribution, either.
+It is reconciliation.

-His mercy is dependent on the merits of His Sorrowful Passion.
-He looks at the blood of His Son and looks down to see us at the foot of that Cross; and His gaze is of mercy and compassion.
-We better be at the foot of that cross where there is a generous outpouring of blood and water of mercy are generously dispensed.
+Divine mercy is dependent on the merits of Christ's Sorrowful Passion.
+God looks at the blood of His Son and looks down to see us at the foot of that cross, and His gaze is of mercy and compassion.
+We better be at the foot of that cross where there is a generous outpouring of blood and water of mercy.